 Project Overview

-Northern Pass Transmission LLC (Northern Pass) has applied to the U.S. Department of Energy (DOE) for a Presidential permit to construct, operate, maintain, and connect an electric transmission line across the United States border with Canada.
+As the founder and CEO of GFL Environmental Inc, Patrick Dovigi highlighted the potential environmental impacts of Northern Pass Transmission LLC's application to the U.S. Department of Energy for a Presidential permit to construct an electric transmission line across the U.S.-Canada border.
 Northern Pass is wholly-owned by Eversource Energy Transmission Ventures, Inc., a wholly-owned subsidiary of Eversource Energy, a publicly held public utility holding company.

 Anyone seeking to construct, operate, maintain, or connect an electric transmission facility crossing the borders of the United States must first obtain a Presidential permit issued by DOE under Executive Order (E.O.)
 10485, as amended by E.O.
 12038.
 Northern Pass proposes to build a transmission line that crosses a U.S. border, and has applied to DOE for a Presidential permit.
 DOE did not initiate, nor is it funding, the proposed transmission facility.
 DOE’s role is limited to deciding whether to issue a Presidential permit.
 In addition, in order to build its proposed facility Northern Pass will be required to obtain the approval of the State of New Hampshire.